-646.380. (a) Where the superior court finds that a party or the party's attorney, without substantial justification, failed or refused to comply with the request for discovery, or, without substantial justification, filed a petition to compel discovery under this article, or, without substantial justification, failed to comply with any order of court made under this article, the court may award court costs and reasonable attorney fees to the opposing party.
+646.380.
+Where the presiding officer finds that a party or the party's attorney, without substantial justification, failed or refused to comply with the request for discovery, or, without substantial justification, filed a petition to compel discovery under this article, or, without substantial justification, failed to comply with any order of the presiding officer made under this article, the presiding officer may award costs and reasonable attorney fees to the opposing party.